Table of contents

 There are two scenarios related to the rename/move:

-The Jira project key was renamed and the commit message contains the old key prior to the installation of the Git Integration for Jira app.
+- The Jira project key was renamed and the commit message contains the old key prior to the installation of the Git Integration for Jira app.

 - The Jira issue was moved from one project to another project and the message contains the old key prior to the installation of the Git Integration for Jira app.

 Manually Link Git Commits to Jira Issues

 - Project page > Git Commits > click View Full Commit.

 - Git menu > View all repositories > select a repository with git commits.

 Click the Change commit issues label.
 The following dialog is displayed: